-You might also have to click Get completed translations button at the bottom of the Translation Dashboard page if the XML-RPC is not available for your site.
+You might also have to click Check status and get translations button at the top of the Translation Dashboard page if the XML-RPC is not available for your site.

 I need to discuss my project with Avilinga.
 How do I contact client services?

 Contact your Avilinga account manager or email us at firstname.lastname@example.org.

 I’d prefer someone to assist me with my first steps with WPML technology.
 Can Avilinga help with that, too?

 Certainly.
 Please contact Avilinga and discuss your query.